hamadsedrati/googleforms-autoresponder/README.md

-# Google Forms Auto Generator
+# Google Forms Auto Responder

 A Python script that automatically submits randomized responses to a Google Form.